Deadline

 Background

-In the context of developing bilateral contractual relations, negotiation has taken a prominent place as a decision-making and regulation process.
-Also, the challenge of renewed multilateralism is closely linked to the ability of the international community to foster truly productive negotiation processes in a rapidly evolving global context.
-As the main training arm of the UN, the United Nations Institute for Training and Research (UNITAR) is responding to this eminent challenge with its ground-breaking training initiative “Overcoming Negotiation Deadlocks” intended to serve the entire community of negotiators worldwide.
+As the main training arm of the UN, the United Nations Institute for Training and Research (UNITAR) aims to respond to this eminent challenge with its training initiative “Overcoming Negotiation Deadlocks” intended for the entire community of negotiators worldwide.

 Event objectives